Getting siphon started on sump is easy if you understand the principles.

 Use only self priming pumps incidentally if it's higher than the water level.

-Firstly it's chlorinated; whilst that have revolutionised the safety of water, the gas is highly toxic.
+Firstly utility water chlorinated; whilst that may have revolutionised the safety of water against nasty bugs like typhoid and cholera, the gas is highly toxic.
 I suspect it has a deleterious, unknown effect on us.

 Secondly, in many place in the world, including where I live, drinking water is still delivered in asbestos pipes.
-That is certainly highly toxic and causes an incurable cancer called mesothelioma.
+That is certainly highly toxic and causes an incurable cancer called mesothelioma in the colon.

 And thirdly there are any number of chemicals dissolved in that water; some of them are beneficial and some certainly not.